webMath/algesurf/parametric-equations/readme.md

 ### Vision
 <!--  a descriptive picture of a desired future state -->
-To visualize math and phisics in entirely new ways
+To visualize math and physics in entirely new ways

 ## Features
 <!-- and benefits -->